serversideup/webext-bridge/README.md

 Read `Behaviour` section to see how destinations (or endpoints) are treated.

-> Note: For security reasons, if you want to receive or send messages to or from `window` context, one of your extension's content script must call `Bridge.allowWindowMessaging(<namespace: string>)` to unlock message routing.
-Also call `Bridge.setNamespace(<namespace: string>)` in those `window` contexts.
+> Note: For security reasons, if you want to receive or send messages to or from `window` context, one of your extension's content script must call `allowWindowMessaging(<namespace: string>)` to unlock message routing.
+Also call `setNamespace(<namespace: string>)` in those `window` contexts.
 Use same namespace string in those two calls, so `webext-bridge` knows which message belongs to which extension (in case multiple extensions are using `webext-bridge` in one page)

 ---

-## `Bridge.onMessage(messageId: string, callback: fn)`
+## `onMessage(messageId: string, callback: fn)`

 Register one and only one listener, per messageId per context.
-That will be called upon `Bridge.sendMessage` from other side.
+That will be called upon `sendMessage` from other side.

 Optionally, send a response to sender by returning any value or if async a `Promise`.